 Salvador’s historic centre, Pelourinho, has some of the best-preserved colonial architecture, earning it a listing as a UNESCO World Heritage Site in 1985.

 Today, you will enjoy an exciting city tour and learn much more about the city’s history.
 You will experience the pleasant street life in the cobblestone streets and enjoy the impressive architecture.
-You will, among other things, see the iconic churches of Terreiro de Jesus and St. Francisco, the famous Brazilian writer Jorge Amado’s house and Barra lighthouse, from which you can take some great pictures of the city.
+You will, among other things, experience iconic churches, the house of the famous Brazilian author Jorge Amado, and the Barra Lighthouse, from where you can take stunning photos over the city.

 The tour takes around 4 hours, and the rest of the day is yours.